FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

     to the value of another field in the same message or to a field used as a state variable belonging to an actor.

-  - Relational expression: compare the current state of a state machine to a literal representing one of its possible states.
+  - Relational expression: Compare the current state of a state machine to a literal representing one of its possible states.

-  - Compound relational conditions joined by “and” and “or”.
+  - Compound relational conditions joined by "and" and "or".

   - Relational expressions may express set inclusion or data range inclusion.